 I am not a recipe developer, food blogger or photographer, but once in a while I stumble across something so good I must share it, in my own rudimentary fashion.
-If you don’t know what a chocolate babka is, check out The Dinner Party, Seinfeld episode #77 and think of a sweet, rich, buttery bread with a chocolate cinnamon swirl.
+If you don’t know what a chocolate babka is, check out The Dinner Party, Seinfeld episode #77 and think of a sweet, rich, buttery bread with a chocolate cinnamon swirl (see the professional version above – it’s not going to look like that coming from a bread machine, unfortunately, but it will taste similar).
 This is my quick, simplified version, the swirl based on the crescent rolls my grandmother from Eastern Europe made every week when I was growing up.

 Use your favorite basic bread recipe and bread machine (or bread recipe using an oven).
 I have only tested this recipe with Pamela’s Products Gluten-Free Bread Mix and a Zojirushi bread machine.
 I add a couple tablespoons of sugar and a teaspoon of cinnamon into the mix before starting the machine.

 While the dough is going through its preheating and kneading phases, I mix these ingredients with a spoon in a small bowl to make the swirl (you can add, delete, substitute and change proportions to suit your preferences – it’s OK with me):

 1/2 cup sugar

 1/4 cup sweetened cocoa powder